 The country of Vietnam is a beautiful Asean Neighbour.
-The land area is reportedly almost the same as Germany’s, and almost half of the country is covered in forests, while a considerable percentage of it is composed of hilly areas.
+The land area is reportedly almost the same as Germany’s, and almost half of the country is covered in forests.
+At the same time, a considerable percentage of it is composed of hilly areas.

 How to go to Ho Chi Minh City from Manila

 I was one of the fortunate travel bloggers/influencers who was invited to the recent three-day, two-night media familiarization tour of Ho Chi Minh City.
-Our adventure was courtesy of AirAsia, which has been making flights to Vietnam and other ASEAN countries more accessible and affordable.
+Our adventure was courtesy of AirAsia, making flights to Vietnam and other ASEAN countries more accessible and affordable.

-A direct flight from Ninoy Aquino International Airport (NAIA) to Tan Son Nhat International Airport (SGN) in Saigon takes just about three hours.
+In Saigon, a direct flight from Ninoy Aquino International Airport (NAIA) to Tan Son Nhat International Airport (SGN) takes just about three hours.
 AirAsia offers Ho Chi Minh City-bound flights three times weekly (Sundays, Tuesdays, and Fridays).

 Flight Schedule for Manila, Philippines (MNL) – Ho Chi Minh, Vietnam (SGN)

 Top Sights and Activities in Ho Chi Minh City